davekrh/ocp310_for_operations/04-lesson-container_image_storage.md

 ```
 As shown by lsblk, /dev/vdb is 10G.
 We will use /dev/vdb as our container image block device.
 A good practice is to ensure there isn’t information left on block devices. wipefs can be used to remove any leftover file system, raid, or other metadata from block devices.

-Run the following from your workstation host:
+Run the following from your workstation host to prepare the block devices :
 ```
 [student@workstation ~]$ sudo ansible all -m shell -a 'wipefs --all /dev/vdb'
 ```